 A Solutions Architect maps out business needs for new projects and explores how technology will be incorporated to aid project delivery and efficiency.
-The individual is involved in a variety of different areas including identification of solutions, development, implementation and maintenance, and works alongside others in a large team.
+The individual is involved in a variety of different areas, including identification of solutions, development, implementation and maintenance, and works alongside others in a large team.
 This role is at the core of company growth and operational success.

 2. Cryptocurrency Engineer

 The high level of specialist knowledge required for Cryptocurrency Engineers will likely see a growing skills shortage in the next five years, with lucrative career paths for those who choose to enter the vocation.
-Senior cryptocurrency specialists will need broad and deep understanding of anti-money laundering, customer data and UX to maintain the security, positive user experience and growth of the digital currency sector.
+Senior cryptocurrency specialists will need a broad and deep understanding of anti-money laundering, customer data and UX to maintain the security, positive user experience and growth of the digital currency sector.

 3. Cloud Architect

 Cloud computing is arguably one of the fastest-growing and most impactful current technology trends.
 The coronavirus pandemic escalated cloud adoption across industries, and Gartner estimates that $257.9 billion was spent on public cloud services in 2020.
 This spend translates to 60% of all IT infrastructure and up to 70% of all software, services and technology spending.
-Private cloud services is also acknowledged to have risen dramatically as business leaders implemented new technology in response to Covid-19.
+Private cloud services are also acknowledged to have risen dramatically as business leaders implemented new technology in response to Covid-19.

 Cloud Architects are in urgent demand as essential positions for businesses across sectors and countries.
 This role is crucial to help companies develop their computing strategies to weather the pandemic and grow and succeed beyond 2021.
-Cloud Architects are responsible for driving cloud adoption throughout a company and its workforces, revolutionising ways of working, and designing, implementing and monitoring these strategies to ensure optimal usage.
+Cloud Architects are responsible for driving cloud adoption throughout a company and its workforce, revolutionising ways of working, and designing, implementing and monitoring these strategies to ensure optimal usage.